 1995 - Parque Nacional Manu, Cuzco Province, Peru

 Teaching ecology, zoology and research techniques to park rangers and volunteers.

 Editorial board member: Behavior, Journal of Animal Sentience, Psychology & Cognitive Science, Scientific Reports.

-Reviewing for journals: African Journal of Ecology, Integrative Zoology, Israel Journal of Ecology and Evolution, Journal of Mammalogy, Mammalia, Small Carnivore Conservation, Zoology, Zoology in the Middle East.
+Reviewing for journals: African Journal of Ecology, Ecography, Integrative Zoology, Israel Journal of Ecology and Evolution, Journal of Mammalogy, Mammalia, Small Carnivore Conservation, Zoology, Zoology in the Middle East.

 Reviewing grant applications for Animal Behavior Society and National Geographic Society.

 Conference co-organizing: Social Behavior in Reptiles symposium at 2016 meeting of American Society of Ichthyologists and Herpetologists, New Orleans.

 Mentoring student research: co-mentored Edward Galoyan (Ph.D, Moscow State University), Jennifer Moemba (M.S., University of Bloemfontein, South Africa), David Rhind (Ph.D., Monash University, Melbourne), and Jason Preble (Ph.D., University of Kyoto).

 Surveys of endangered wildlife in Vietnam, WWF-Vietnam/World Conservation Society, 2011-2018;